-The Fire District elected to contribute between \$130.80 and \$1,504.63 for the year ended December 31, 2018, per eligible volunteer, into the Plan, depending on how many years the volunteer has served.
+The Fire District elected to contribute between \$132.76 and \$1,527.20 for the year ended December 31, 2019, per eligible volunteer, into the Plan, depending on how many years the volunteer has served.
 Participants direct the investment of the contributions into various investment options offered by the Plan.
 The Fire District has no authorization to direct investment contributions on behalf of eligible volunteers nor has the ability to purchase or sell investment options offered by the Plan.
 The types of investment options, and the administering of such investments, rests solely with the Plan Administrator.

-For the year ended December 31, 2018, the Fire District's expense and outstanding liability related to the Plan was \$36,961.32 and \$36,391.32, respectively.
+For the year ended December 31, 2019, the Fire District's expense was \$38,976.33.

 Participant Accounts - Each participant's account is credited with the Fire District's contribution and Plan earnings, and charged with administrative expenses.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.
-The Fire District has placed the amounts deferred, including earnings, in a trust maintained by a third-party administrator for the exclusive benefit of the Plan participants and their beneficiaries.
+The Fire District has placed the amounts deferred, including earnings, in an account maintained by a third-party administrator for the exclusive benefit of the Plan participants and their beneficiaries.
 The contributions from the Fire District to the Plan, and the related earnings, are not irrevocable, and such funds are not legally protected from the creditors of the Fire District.
 These funds, however, are not available for funding the operations of the Fire District.